influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/features/cluster-commands.md

 ```

 The output shows that the cluster includes three meta nodes and two data nodes.
-Every node is using InfluxEnterprise version `1.3.x-c1.3.x`.
+Every node is using InfluxDB Enterprise version `1.3.x-c1.3.x`.

 #### show-shards